 Where can I go for help?
 When you arrive on campus, it is important to know that you are not expected to have all the answers.
 There is a lot of support available on campus, and it is valuable to understand where you can go to access some of these helpful resources.
 The best piece of advice that new students say they were given as they began their time studying at Juniata is to not be hesitant to ask for help and guidance.
 We encourage you to ask questions.
 Hopefully, here we can address some of the initial questions you may have and point you in the right direction to where you can always look for support, not just during your first year.

 Here are some places around campus where you can get some academic help…

-- QUEST – Question, Understand, Explore, Seek, Transform.
-During your years at Juniata, the QUEST office will be able to offer a variety of resources including but not limited to: Career Development, Academic Coaching, Peer Tutoring, Inbound and so much more!
-Stop by the suite on the second floor of Founders Hall.
+- Learning Services – This office will be able to offer a variety of resources including but not limited to: Academic Coaching, Peer Tutoring, Student Accessibility Services and so much more!

 - Registrar's Office – The place for getting accurate academic information and academic policies, as well as for scheduling and academic records.

 - Writing Center – A place to get support from other students for any writing assignment that you may have due for a class.